 - Toppings: crumbled feta cheese (highly recommended), diced avocado, sour cream or plain Greek yogurt, red pepper flakes and/or more cilantro.

 - To make the tostadas: Preheat the oven to 450 degrees Fahrenheit.
 Spray each tortilla with cooking spray on both sides (I used organic olive oil spray) and place on a baking sheet in a single layer.
-Back for about ten minutes, until golden and crispy.
+Bake for about ten minutes, until golden and crispy.

 - In a skillet over medium heat, pour in a little drizzle of olive oil.
 Add black beans and their cooking liquid, and mix in some hot sauce and red pepper flakes.
 Mash the mixture with a potato masher for five minutes or longer, until the beans have reduced to your desired consistency.
 (This is the lazy way to do it, if you’d like to go all out, make the beans as directed in my chipotle-glazed squash recipe).

 - Spread bean mixture evenly over each tortilla and top with tomatillo salsa.
 Finish with your selected toppings.
 Pick it up with your hands or be fancy and eat it with a fork.